Skip to content

 • Mull Music Festival (Isle of Mull, Tobermory/Dervaig, 23–26 Apr 2026) – free live music filling Tobermory’s pubs and halls.
 Find out more – Mull Music Festival

-Spirit of Speyside Whisky Festival (Wednesday 29th April – Monday 4th May 2026) – tours, tastings, and storytelling across Speyside’s distilleries.
+• Spirit of Speyside Whisky Festival (Wednesday 29th April – Monday 4th May 2026) – tours, tastings, and storytelling across Speyside’s distilleries.
 One of the best Scottish whisky festivals on the calendar.
-Find out more – Spirit of Speyside Whisky Festival
+Programme now live – Spirit of Speyside Whisky Festival

 • The Pomegranates Festival (Edinburgh, date TBC) – a traditional dance meets music, film, and heritage crafts.
 Find out more – The Pomegranates Festival